TechxGenus/LightBinPack/README.md

 1. Sort all items in descending order of size
 2. For each item, put it in the first box that can hold it
 3. If there is no suitable box, create a new box

-### First-Fit Decreasing Parallel
-- Parallel optimized version based on FFD algorithm
-- Use OpenMP to implement multi-threaded processing
-- Suitable for large-scale datasets

 ### Next-Fit (NF)
 - The simplest online packing algorithm